 I am grateful to awarded the Fauvette Loureiro Artists Travel Scholarship, with the finalists exhibition, 4 Oct – 3 Nov SCA Galleries, Balmain Road Rozelle NSW 2039

-The installation I have in this show centres around the nineteenth century German word Kulturlandschaft: a landscape marked by human culture; bearing the manifest residues and remains of our cultural, physical and economic presence on the land.
+The installation of my work within the wider exhibition centres around the nineteenth century German word Kulturlandschaft: a landscape marked by human culture; bearing the manifest residues and remains of our cultural, physical and economic presence on the land.
 This is the territorialised, extracted and transformed landscape of the Anthropocene.

 It is interesting that the German language specifically differentiated between cultured landscape and natural landscape.
 By comparison, for First Nation Australians there could be no distinction; all land was inhabited, occupied by spirits and people, and required attending.

 The installation is a series of landscape markers mapping the territory around recent research, which pivoted from Lachlan Macquarie’s ‘Holey Dollars’.
 In 1812 Macquarie ordered £10,000 worth of Spanish silver dollars, the most globally traded currency at the time, and had holes punched in the centre of coins, creating two pieces- the outer Holley Dollar and the inner Dump, in order to address a hard currency shortage in the colony.
 This singularly innovative act of official currency mutilation and economic magical thinking was subsequently recognised by the Macquarie Bank, who adopted the holey dollar as its logo.